 The Central Branch of the Seattle Public Library is resource-rich and architecturally stunning; however, finding resources in its physical space is difficult and confusing.

-Through a comprehensive process of research and need-finding, we designed an app that helps the patrons of the Seattle Public Library easily locate resources in the library space.
+Through a comprehensive process of research and need-finding, we designed an app that helps the patrons of the Seattle Public Library easily explore and navigate to resources in the library space.

 Jan 2019 – March 2019